 Through the hospital's Research Institute, the division of pediatric rheumatology is involved in ongoing studies on juvenile rheumatoid arthritis, dermatomyositis and other conditions, including clinical trials of medications.
 The division's faculty also teach medical residents and students through rotations and conferences.

-For parents, the Division of Prediatric Rheumatology also provides numerous support services, including opportunities to meet and network with other parents, as well as participation in Camp Funrise programs.
+- Networking.
+For parents, the Division of Pediatric Rheumatology also provides numerous support services, including opportunities to meet and network with other families.